 Introduction To Museum Ships Series

-“…Some things give our lives more significance than others, tell us more about who were are, make the future more interesting by enriching our past.
+“…Some things give our lives more significance than others, tell us more about who we are, make the future more interesting by enriching our past.
 Museum ships do this in a special way that is becoming more important as a result of globalization.
-Once upon a time, seafaring people of the world built vessels of marvelous individuality…each an expression of the local culture and the resources at hand to build a machine that travels on water.
-Ships and boats, therefore were once icons of the world’s habitats. ” -Bob Krauss
+Once upon a time, seafaring people of the world built vessels of marvelous individuality…each an expression of the local culture and the resources at hand to build a machine that travels on the water.
+Ships and boats, therefore, were once icons of the world’s habitats. ” -Bob Krauss

 Introduction To The Falls of Clyde

 The Falls of Clyde is a former museum vessel located at Pier 7 in Honolulu, Hawaii.
-The preservation issue recently (2016) came to a head when the Hawaii Department of Transportation: Harbors Division revoked the vessels permit for mooring at pier 7 and forced its current owners the Friends of The Falls of Clyde to come up with a plan to remove the vessel in addition to their current plans to get the ship dry-docked and restored.
+The preservation issue recently (2016) came to a head when the Hawaii Department of Transportation: Harbors Division revoked the vessels permit for mooring at Pier 7 and forced its current owners the Friends of The Falls of Clyde to come up with a plan to remove the vessel in addition to their current plans to get the ship dry-docked and restored.
 This is another time in this ship’s long history where it was threatened with sinking.

 A General History of the Falls of Clyde